Gonda, Aligarh: Geography

 Gonda - The rapidly growing town is a commercial and educational hub for 80–100 villages located in this region (Lagasma).
 It is well connected by road and is a junction of Mathura-Raya-Gorai-Aligarh and Agra-Hathras-Iglas-Khair-Delhi road.
 It is situated at 21 km from G.T.Road at Aligarh, 23 km from Aligarh Junction Railway Station and 41 km from Taj Expressway at Tappal.

-Gonda is developed in last 25 years to great extent across Iglas-Khair Road.
-It extends from ढाड़ (dhand) to नयाबास (towards khair).
+Gonda was developed in the last 25 years across the Iglas-Khair Road.
+It extends from Dhand towards Khair.
 However, there is limited good development seen on Gonda -Aligarh roads up to water tank.
-At a distance of 21 km from Gonda is Aligarh city.
-The Road from Gonda to Aligarh is called Gonda-Aligarh Road.
-Hopefully in Future Gonda may be Stretched to Village Mangarhi.
+21 km from Gonda is Aligarh city.
+The road from Gonda to Aligarh is called Gonda-Aligarh Road.
 Another Name of Gonda Area is Lagasama.

 Murwar is a village situated 5 km from Gonda on the Gonda Iglas Road (Also called Khair - Hathras road).
-This road also connects Khair and Hathras.
 Gonda is one of the upcoming blocks of Aligarh district.
-The block was at an out side of village near bijalighar.
+The block is outside the village near Bijalighar.